 While it’s definitely not possible for millions of workers around the country to work from home, those who can should definitely strive to do so.
 On the plus side, there are all kinds of ways to work remotely these days.
 Time to submit to technology and invest in the likes of Google Drive, Slack channels, and Zoom meetings!

 On a side note, don’t forget to support your staff who might not be used to their new home office environment.
 Be sure to provide clear guidelines and expectations and communicate regularly.
+It might also be helpful to provide your staff with recommendations and supplies to make working remotely more viable.

 Larger companies might need to update their phone systems in the time of COVID-19.
 Here is a list of top VoIP business phone systems that allow you to communicate with your team and customers wherever you are.
 They have all the necessary features like video conferencing, call recording/forwarding, cloud storage and plus, they’re more affordable than the traditional phone system.